State Gallery of Art, Chitramayee

-The State Gallery of Art, also known as Chitramayee, is a prominent public art gallery located in Madhapur, Hyderabad, Telangana, India.
+The State Gallery of Art, also known as Chitramayee and as the State Gallery of Fine Arts, is a public fine arts gallery located in Madhapur, Hyderabad, in the state of Telangana, India.
 It was established in 2004.
 It operates under the Youth Advancement, Tourism & Culture Department of the Government of Telangana.

 History

 Established in 2004 by the Department of Culture, Government of Andhra Pradesh, the gallery was created to promote fine arts and support artists across disciplines in the region.
 Following the formation of Telangana in 2014, the gallery came under the administration of the Government of Telangana and operates under the Youth Advancement, Tourism & Culture Department of the Government of Telangana.

 Art exhibitions

 The gallery hosts national and international art exhibitions throughout the year, featuring works by both emerging and established artists.
 Regular programming includes solo shows, thematic group exhibitions, photography festivals, and workshops aimed at art education and public engagement.